 22) Supports physical growth in preterm infants

-Any mother who has given birth to a preterm baby has experienced a fear unlike any other and wants to make sure that they give their tiny newborns the best chance to succeed at developmental growth.
-Babywearing might just be one thing you can use from your mommy toolbox to accomplish this.
+Any mother who has given birth to a preterm baby has experienced a fear unlike any other and wants to ensure their tiny newborns succeed at developmental growth.
+Babywearing can be the one thing you need from your mommy toolbox to accomplish this.

 Tessier R et al. (1998).
 “Kangaroo mother care and the bonding hypothesis.”
 Pediatrics,102(2):e17.